 - Taking longer to perform more difficult activities

 The early symptoms of AD can include:

-• Difficulty performing tasks that take some thought, but used to come easily, such as balancing a checkbook, playing complex games (such as bridge), and learning new information or routines
+- Difficulty performing tasks that require thought but used to come easily.
+Balancing a checkbook, playing strategy games, and learning new information or routines are some common examples.

-As the AD becomes worse, symptoms are more obvious and interfere with your ability to take care of yourself.
-Symptoms can include:
+As Alzheimer’s Disease progresses, symptoms are more obvious and interfere with your ability to take care of yourself.

-• Change in sleep patterns, often waking up at night
+- Changes in sleep patterns, including often waking up at night

-• Using the wrong word, mispronouncing words, speaking in confusing sentences
+- Using incorrect words or phrases, mispronouncing once-known words, or speaking in garbled or confusing sentences

 People with severe AD can no longer:

-• Perform basic activities of daily living, such as eating, dressing, and bathing
+- Perform basic activities of daily living.
+People with Alzheimer’s may struggle with cooking, eating, dressing, and bathing.